byteface/package/README.md

 - debug mode in servers will create 2 tkinter windows as it reloads the \_app.py

 # notes - mac

 not having a console when launching on mac. see last few responses here: https://github.com/pyinstaller/pyinstaller/issues/3275

-- At the moment I'm flicking between machines. while in flux this version was last building on commit 7.
+- At the moment I'm flicking between machines. while in flux this version was last building locally on commit 7.

 # notes - windows

 - you CAN'T create a windows .exe from a mac

-TODO - do a windows build
+- At the moment I'm flicking between machines. while in flux this version was last building locally on commit 8

 I'm not a windows native so will try and spell this out. mainly for myself.